-Shiroi Daichi in BGC Brings Authentic Sapporo Ramen to Manila
+Shiroi Daichi in BGC Brings Authentic Sapporo Ramen to Manila (CLOSED)

 It’s always nice to savor a bowl of hot ramen when the cold weather hits.
 Fortunately, Shiroi Daichi, the Home of Hokkaido Sapporo Nishiyama Ramen, officially launched to serve an authentic Sapporo dining experience like no other.